 Gwen Goodkin has attended the Iowa Writer’s Workshop Three-Week Summer Intensive Session, the Tin House Writer’s Workshop and the Community of Writers at Squaw Valley’s Fiction Workshop.
 She has an MFA in Creative Writing from the University of British Columbia and has also studied at the Universität Heidelberg.
 She writes fiction, non-fiction, screenplays, teleplays and stage plays.
-She has twice been nominated for a Pushcart Prize and has won the Black Fox Literary Magazine Contest as well as the John Steinbeck Award for Fiction.
+She has twice been nominated for a Pushcart Prize and has won the Folio Editor's Prize as well as the John Steinbeck Award for Fiction.
 She won the Silver Prize (Short Script) for her screenplay "Winnie," based on her own short story, in the Beverly Hills Screenplay Contest.
 Her TV pilot script, "The Plant," based on her own novel-in-progress was named a quarterfinalist for Cinestory's TV/Digital retreat.
 Her novel, "The Plant," was named a finalist in the Faulkner-Wisdom Novel-in-Progress competition.
 She is the founder and editor of Women at Work.
 Her essay collection "Mass for the Shut Ins" was named a finalist for Eyewear Publishing's Beverly Prize and will be published by Eyewear in early 2019.
 Gwen was born and raised in Ohio and now lives in Encinitas, CA with her husband and daughters.